-A class focusing on the theme of nature appreciation might look like this: 1.
-Individually, students identify and write about a passage that illustrates the theme of nature appreciation. (five to seven minutes) 2.
-As a class, students discuss the passages they have chosen. (ten to fifteen minutes) 3.
-With partners, students list why appreciation of the natural world is important to individuals, communities, and the world. (five to ten minutes) 4.
-Student pairs report their findings to the entire class. (ten to fifteen minutes) 5.
-Homework: Students write a personal appreciation of a place in nature.
-It could be their backyard, a place on campus, a park where they hung out in high school, etc. After describing why the place has personal value for them, students should discuss the value of that spot to the larger community.
+- 1. A class focusing on the theme of formal vs. informal education might look like this: - a.
+Individually, students identify and write about a passage that examines formal and/or informal education. (five to seven minutes) - b.
+As a class, students discuss the passages they have chosen. (ten to fifteen minutes) - c.
+With partners, students list why formal and/or informal education is essential for a certain job/career and why this matters in a larger context. (five to ten minutes) - d.
+Student pairs report their findings to the entire class. (ten to fifteen minutes) - e.
+Homework: Students write a personal reflection on how formal and/or informal education will play important roles in the pursuit of their desired jobs/careers, perhaps examining why a college degree (or degrees) is or is not required for the positions or related positions they are interested in pursuing.

-14.1.9 What library resources are available?
+What library resources are available?